Pierre Mamboundou: Exile and 1993 return to Gabon

 President Omar Bongo said in January 1990 that Mamboundou was sending political leaflets opposing his government into Gabon.
 In France, where Mamboundou was living, Mamboundou's lawyer requested that he be designated as a political refugee by the French Office for the Protection of Refugees and Stateless Persons on 23 February 1990.
 He was nevertheless arrested at his home in Chelles, Seine-et-Marne on 28 February 1990 on the grounds that he was a threat to public order due to his activities, and he was flown to Senegal on the same day.
 On 18 October 1993, he announced his plans to return to Gabon within two days in order to stand as a candidate in the December 1993 presidential election.
-He subsequently returned to Gabon from Dakar on 31 October 1993, but he was unable to return prior to the end of the period for the submission of candidacies and therefore could not run in the presidential election.
+He subsequently returned to Gabon from Dakar on 31 October 1993, but he was unable to return before the end of the period for the submission of candidacies and therefore could not run in the presidential election.
 Despite his earlier in absentia conviction, which had not been lifted, he was not arrested upon his return.